AOC slams TV shows resuming despite writer’s strike

 Ms Ocasio-Cortez has previously joined the picket line in New York with the Writers Guild of America, Screen Actors Guild and American Federation of Television and Radio Artists.
 Earlier in the day, Ms Ocasio-Cortez spoke to reporters about an impending strike from the United Auto Workers.

-“I think it's really important that we support UAW, support the auto workers in this because they are going to try to feed us the excuse that everything is going to get more expensive, because we're paying people a living wage and letting them put food on the table,” she said.
+“I think it's really important that we support UAW, support the auto workers in this because they are going to try to feed us the excuse that everything is going to get more expensive because we're paying people a living wage and letting them put food on the table,” she said.

 “What’s actually making themselves this expensive, is the fact that these CEOs want to give themselves the umpteenth yacht of the day, instead of actually doing the right thing and giving people honest pay for an honest day's [work].”

 Join our commenting forum